THE BEST CATALAN RESTAURANTS IN BARCELONA

-A Masia is a Catalan farm-house, and nothing better than one of them to house a traditional Catalan restaurant.
+A Masia is a Catalan farm-house in the Horta district, and nothing better than one of them to house a traditional Catalan restaurant.
 You’ll need to take a cab to the uptown, but the ride is totally worth.

 The venue is beautiful, and the menu features some of the most representative Catalan dishes: roasted veggies, codfish specialties, sweet&sour’s such as the Empordà duck with pears, sea&mountain’s such as our Chicken with scampi…